NativeScript/nativescript-remote-builds/README.md

 ## Usage

 Just use the NativeScript CLI commands as usual.
 The plugin hooks to the NativeScript CLI build process and replaces it with remote builds.
 In addition, the `tns publish android` command is now working and publishing the app from the remote.

+## Local Builds

+You can always use your local machine instead of the remote builds by providing the `--env.local` argument to your CLI commands.
+For example:

+`$ tns run android --env.local`